Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information

 The rest of this paper is organized as follows.
 Section~\ref{problem} defines the problem and introduces the notations, state representations, and mathematical equations.
 Section~\ref{method} details and explains the components of the methodology.
 Section~\ref{experimental_results} provides the initial test setup.
-Finally, Section~\ref{results} and \ref{conclusion} provide the expected results, contributions, and insights for future works to improve the system.
+Finally, Section~\ref {results} and \ref{conclusion} present the expected results, contributions, and insights for future work to improve the system.